Your Guide to Brand Ambassadors in 2024

 Expert ambassadors not only provide a superb inroad to an established niche community, but they are also excellent sources of knowledge and expertise.
 Typically, expert ambassadors are valued contributors to community education, product innovation, and co-developed campaigns and product lines.

 Brands can also lean into expert ambassadors to build credibility in a new category or with a new audience.
+Integrate emerging platforms like Lemon8 into your brand ambassador strategy to reach new audiences.
 DSW, traditionally known as a discount shoe retailer, partners with expert stylist Dani Michelle, known for dressing the likes of Kendall Jenner and Hailey Bieber, to build credibility and traction in the luxury fashion world.

 4. Affiliate ambassadors